Compare the Best Options | How to Send Money to China

 How to send money to China when importing products?

-Safe payment is depended all on all types of transactions and how they are managed.
+Safe payment is dependent on all types of transactions and how they are managed.
 Wire transfers are considered unsafe as there is no refund method available.
 Whereas, if you manage the entire procedure well, it may provide you the maximum control.

 You can add L/C for an extra layer of security.
 But it can be risky sometimes if someone with insufficient experience or expertise sets the terms.